XIECHO/quan/README.md

 # Source code
-You can clone my repository quan and it can run in intellij idea, you may need add j-science libaray
+You can clone the repository quan and it can run in intellij idea, you may need add j-science libaray
-# Qsimulation Grammer
+# QSimulation Grammer
 <pre>
 Program     --------> Declare { ; Statement }
 Declare     --------> Quantum Identifier INT [Explist]